Rose Mary is an Air Force veteran and an Occupational Therapist. She enjoys live entertainment and has been to scores of concerts and shows.

 Parton recorded "I Will Always Love You" again in 1982 for Best Little Whore House.
 It then became the first time for a song to hit number one on the Billboard Country chart twice by the same artist.
 It also found crossover success.
 She recorded it a third time with Vince Gill in 1995.
 It found modest success at number 15 on the Country charts.

-When Whitney Houston recorded it in 1992, and it was featured in the film with Kevin Costner, The Bodyguard, it became one of the best selling singles of all time.
-I have also included Whitney’s movie version above.
+When Whitney Houston recorded it in 1992, and it was featured in the film with Kevin Costner, The Bodyguard, it became one of the best-selling singles of all time.

 © 2010 rmcrayne